gbeine/mqttbroker/README.md

 `type` can be one of `str`, `int`, `float`, `bool` ('true' or 'false' in lower cases), and `bool_int` ('1' or '0').
 `bool` accepts 'true', '1', 'on', 'yes' as values for `true`.

+For all data types it is possible to set an initial value using `init`.
+This is helpful if values should be combined and there is no SLA when partial values will be published on MQTT.

 ```
 {
     "topic": "target/topic/str_example",